 As we approach 2020 it is interesting to retrieve an article from over 20 years ago.
 In an end of millennium magazine all the forecasts of the future still on the horizon appeared.

-Here is what they "saw" at the time, and how many of us today respected the plans.
-I marked the more or less accurate forecasts for 2020 in green, the more or less wrong ones in red, the “ongoing” ones in blue.
+Here is what they "saw" at the time, and how many of us today complied with the plans.
+I marked the more or less accurate forecasts for 2020 in green, the more or less wrong ones in red, the "ongoing" ones in blue.

 Of what we can identify and plan to continue, some are comforting, some are exhilarating, and many others are nightmare-inducing.
 The diagnosis of "pre-millennium anxiety" will become commonplace, but at the heart of this anxiety will remain a great, even growing, excitement to be alive.